Embryo grading and quality assessment explained

 Another way of assessing embryos is sequential assessment.
 After 18-19 hours following ICSI, embryologists assess the presence and quality of pronuclei.
 The embryo that is 25-26 hours after ICSI should be cleaved into two cells.
 After 42-44 hours, there should be at least 4 blastomers visible in the embryo while 66-68 hours after ICSI, this number should go up till 8.
 When 90-92 hours have passed since ICSI was performed, the embryo should be at the morula stage.
 After 106-108 hours – it reaches the blastocyst stage.

-Agata Olborska emphasises that embryo assessment provided by an embryologist is a key to choose the best embryo to transfer.
+Agata Olborska emphasises that an embryo assessment provided by an embryologist is key to choosing the best embryo to transfer.
 However, embryologists should refrain themselves from crossing out the chance for the blastocyst stage due to the less than perfect embryo development.

 The presentation and answers to all the questions from attendees were given by experts:

 - Agata Olborska – Junior embryologist at Salve Medica and working in the clinic for more than two years.
 Graduated from the Division of Medical Analytics at the Faculty of Pharmacy at the Medical University of Łódź.
 The member of ESHRE.